sourcemeta/learnjsonschema.com/content/2020-12/applicator/anyOf.markdown

 ---
 keyword: "anyOf"
 signature: "Array<Schema>"
+value: This keyword must be set to a *non-empty* array, where each item is a valid JSON Schema
 summary: "An instance validates successfully against this keyword if it validates successfully against at least one schema defined by this keyword's value."
 kind: [ "applicator" ]
 instance: [ "any" ]